owenbendavies/cms/README.md

 1. Download [Vagrant](https://www.vagrantup.com/)
 1. `vagrant up` to start a virtual machine
 1. `vagrant ssh` to log onto the virtual machine
-1. `./bin/bootstrap` to setup the project (can be run multiple times)
 1. `./bin/test` to run all tests or `./bin/test spec/some_file.rb` to run one test or folder
 1. `./bin/server` to spin up a development web server
 1. Visit `http://cms.dev:3000/` to access the site